It's been a long time coming, but it's finally fair to say that Notre Dame is back.

 After some shaky defensive moments during Oklahoma's first drive, Notre Dame's defense clamped down of Oklahoma's high-powered offense and got some well-timed plays on offense to make the game a blowout.

 It's been a long time since Notre Dame made the nation believe.
-The Irish are 8-0 for the first time since 2002 and have put themselves in a position for a BCS bowl game for the first time since the 2006 season.
+The Irish are 8-0 for the first time since 2002 and have put themselves in a position for a BCS bowl game for the first time since 2007.
 Moreover, the Irish have a legitimate Heisman Trophy candidate in linebacker Manti Te'o, who had a fantastic interception Saturday that helped seal the win.

 It's funny because at the beginning of the season, a lot of folks thought Notre Dame might be able to get eight wins, just not the first eight.
 The Irish schedule was billed as the toughest in the country and is still one of the nation's most daunting.
 No one wanted to give Notre Dame any preseason poll love because the Irish had constantly disappointed and flubbed a game or two they should have won.